MicrosoftDocs/azure-docs/articles/app-services-how-to-configure-active-directory-authentication-preview.md

 You are now ready to use Azure Active Directory for authentication in your app.

 ## <a name="related-content"> </a>Related Content
-Add Authentication to your Mobile App: [Xamarin.iOS](xamarin)
+Add authentication to your Mobile App: [Xamarin.iOS](xamarin)

-Authenticate your app with Azure Active Directory Single Sign-On: [Xamarin.iOS](xamarin-adal)
+Authenticate users of your Mobile App with Azure Active Directory single sign-on: [Xamarin.iOS](xamarin-adal)

 <!-- Anchors. -->